Maurice Rapf: Hollywood career

-He entered the "family business" of film-making, and co-wrote screenplays for We Went to College (1936), They Gave Him a Gun (1937), and The Bad Man of Brimstone (1937).
-He went on to work on action films such as Sharpshooters (1938) and North of Shanghai (1939).
-When F. Scott Fitzgerald became incapacitated by drinking, Rapf replaced him co-scripting Winter Carnival (1939), a film about the Dartmouth traditional event, which Rapf later described as a "clinker".
+Rapf entered the "family business" of working in the film industry.
+He co-wrote screenplays for We Went to College (1936), They Gave Him a Gun (1937), and The Bad Man of Brimstone (1937).
+He also wrote action films such as Sharpshooters (1938) and North of Shanghai (1939).
+When F. Scott Fitzgerald was incapacitated by alcoholism, Rapf replaced him, co-scripting Winter Carnival (1939), a film that Rapf later described as a "clinker".